tarunb4/TarunBhardwaj/README.md

 This repository contains the source code for my personal portfolio website, where I showcase who I am, my background, and some of the projects I’ve built in software and mobile development.

-The site is built to be simple, responsive, and easy to update using a JSON configuration file. https://tarun-bhardwaj.vercel.app/
+The site is built to be simple, responsive, and easy to update using a JSON configuration file.

+Here is my website: https://tarun-bhardwaj.vercel.app/

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # 🔧 Tech Stack